2010 Malaysian Grand Prix

 Mark Webber claimed his second career pole position, being the solitary person on intermediate tyres during the third part of qualifying.

 Adrian Sutil started fourth for Force India.

 The 2010 Malaysian Grand Prix (formally the 2010 Formula 1 Petronas Malaysian Grand Prix) was the third round in the 2010 Formula One season.
 It was held in Sepang, Malaysia on 4 April 2010.

 The race was won by Sebastian Vettel leading a one-two finish for the Red Bull-Renault team with Mark Webber coming in second place.
+Vettel's first win of the season enabled him to advance four places in the Drivers' Championship, sitting on third with 37 points and matching the points total of Alonso who lost the lead of the championship to his teammate Massa, trailing the Brazilian by just two points.
+Meanwhile, Button dropped down to fourth with 35 points, tied with fifth-placed Rosberg.
+As far as the Constructors' Championship was concerned, McLaren closed the gap to championship leader Ferrari to ten points, while Red Bull advanced from fifth to third, a total of 15 points behind Ferrari.

 Report

 Qualifying

 Mark Webber took pole position for Red Bull Racing, on a wet and wild day of Qualifying for the Malaysian Grand Prix.
 The brave switch Webber made to intermediate tyres, after a delay during Q3, as a heavy storm lashed the circuit, proved pivotal – as the track started to dry in the last moments of qualifying.

 The weather provided numerous high-profile casualties during the early period of the session, as both McLaren and Ferrari drivers inexplicably opted to remain in their garages while the rest of the field set banker laps, before the rain arrived.
 By the time they made their way onto the track, the rain had set in, and it proved impossible to complete a lap good enough to make it into Q2.

 Jenson Button had set a lap time that was good enough to advance from Q1, but he ended up beached in the gravel, meaning that he would not take his place in Q2.

 Mercedes GP team principal, Ross Brawn, believes that Saturday's wet qualifying session proved that teams rely too much on sophisticated weather radars, and do not use enough common sense when it comes to assessing the conditions.

 "We learned a lesson there, because we almost got caught out,” he said.

 “It [the radar] was so definitive that there wouldn't be any rain for the rest of the session.